LudvigOlsen/groupdata2/README.md

 Creates (optionally) balanced folds for use in cross-validation.
 Balance folds on one categorical variable and/or make sure that all datapoints sharing an ID is in the same fold.

+### partition()

+Creates (optionally) balanced partitions (e.g. training/test sets).
+Balance partitions on one categorical variable and/or make sure that all datapoints sharing an ID is in the same partition.

 Methods
 -------

-There are currently 7 methods available.
-They can be divided into 4 categories.
+There are currently 9 methods available.
+They can be divided into 5 categories.

-Examples of group sizes are based on a vector with 57 elements.
+*Examples of group sizes are based on a vector with 57 elements.*

 ### Specify group size